LIS 507: Introduction to Knowledge Management

-Office Hours: By appointment
+Office Hours: Walk-in or By Appointment

 An introduction to different concepts and theories related to knowledge management (KM).
 Includes knowledge and knowledge management theories and models, KM design, KM informatics, tools and technologies for managing knowledge and an overview of issues in KM.

 - To provide students with an understanding of concepts and theories of knowledge management;

 - To introduce students to concept of knowledge audit, and to understand the importance of user and organizational needs in context of knowledge management;

 - To introduce students to different tools and technologies, and their use in context of knowledge management;